 ALTERNATIVE SENTENCING WORKER POSITIONS: Provides assistance to defense attorneys in developing alternative sentencing plans, outpatient sentencing plans, pretrial release plans, diversion plans, and reentry plans for individuals who are clients of the Department of Public Advocacy; and performs other duties as required.

-- No positions available at this time
+- no positions currently available

 OFFICE ASSISTANT POSITIONS: Provide assistance to defense attorneys in developing alternative sentencing plans, outpatient sentencing plans, pretrial release plans, diversion plans, and reentry plans for individuals who are clients of the Department of Public Advocacy; and performs other duties as required.